HumanCellAtlas/dcp-community/rfcs/text/0000-data-citation-plan.md

 2. As a data consumer (e.g. researcher with a keyboard), I want to be able to view and share a unique citation identifier so that a reader of my manuscript can obtain the data needed to reproduce my results.
 Anyone can use the citation identifier to view and download all the original cited data and metadata files for a project from the DCP.
 3. As a data consumer, I need a simple way to reference a project in the DCP so that I can fulfill the requirements of a Creative Commons attribution license (CC-BY).
 4. As a data contributor or consumer, I need a way to use the citation identifier to access the output produced by the DCP Matrix Service for the data being cited.
-5. As a member of the Data Operations team I want to be able to create citations for each of the projects that I include in a Data Distribution (which is defined as a point-in-time selection of specific verions of data from the DCP).
+5. As a member of the Data Operations team I want to be able to create citations for data that I include in a Data Distribution (which is defined as a point-in-time selection of specific verions of data from the DCP).
 6. As an authorized data consumer (a user who has been granted Data Portal login credentials) I want to be able to update my research project (consisting of an arbitrary selection of HCA data that I have selected) and have a versioned citation identifier that can be used to reference discrete point-in-time versions of my research project.

 ## Detailed Design